artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 Arrangement
 -----------

-The Arrangement pane replaces the Arrange a SIP from Backlog feature from previous versions of Archivematica.
-This pane provides options for appraising and arranging files from the backlog for users not using ArchivesSpace.
+The arrangement pane provides options for appraising and arranging files from the backlog for users not using ArchivesSpace.

 Files from the Backlog pane can be dragged to the Arrangement pane to arrange the files and create SIPs.

 To create structure within the SIP or to create multiple SIPs, use “Add directory.”
 This button can be used to create separate directories or to create directories nested within other directories.

 Once all relevant files have been dragged from the Backlog pane to directories in Arrangement, select the top-level directory corresponding to the intended SIP, and click “Create SIP” to send the SIP to Ingest.
 Other directories will remain in the Arrange pane until arrangement is complete and they are sent to Ingest.